Nexus-Mods/NexusMods.App/docs/decisions/backend/0010-advanced-installer-suggestions.md

 tl;dr Include any folders where any `substring` of the in-archive directory path, matches an `InstallFolderTarget`.

-## Implementation Algorithm (Files)
+## Filtering Suggestions (Files)

-The suggestion algorithm for files functions in the following manner:
+The filtering algorithm for suggestions where to place a file functions in the following manner:

-- Create initial list of 'suggestions' from all `InstallFolderTarget`(s) recursively.
 - Filter by `KnownValidFileExtensions`.
 (Remove if unknown extension).
 - Filter by `FileExtensionsToDiscard`.
 (Remove if extension to discard).
 - Add any directories from [Implementation Algorithm (Directories)](#implementation-algorithm-directories)

-## Acquiring `InstallFolderTarget` During Deploy Step (a.k.a. `GetModsAsync`)

-Extend the `IGame` interface to expose `InstallFolderTarget` for the game's most common directories.
-Then populate that with `InstallFolderTarget`(s) used in the game's common mod installers.

-This interface can be accessed during the deploy step under `GameInstallation` structure.